In 1979, four people had a dream of forming a choir consisting of members

 concept that makes the choir unique, the music

-to reflect the Multicultural Heritage of the
+continues to reflect the Multicultural Heritage

-that each season, some songs are sung
+we ensure that each season, some of the songs

-in their national language.
+are sung in their national language.

-The Choir celebrated its 35th Anniversary in
+The choir celebrated its 40th anniversary in

 Treasurer: Peggy Kett

-Years ago, Nancy joined the Jr. choir at her
+Years ago, Nancy joined the Jr. choir at

-conducting for the first time.
-She was only
+and began conducting for the first time.

-15!
-That experience launched a lifetime career
+She was only 15!
+That experience launched

-of singing, teaching singing, and of course,
+a lifetime career of singing, teaching singing,

 Nancy went on to lead groups at her church,